 The Scott Monument and Princes Street Gardens

 I then walked through Princes Street Gardens, the beautiful gardens set in the shadow of the castle.
 From there, I walked up the News steps from market street (Near Edinburgh Waverley Station) to St. Giles street on the Royal Mile.
 It was around a 15 minute walk from York place up to St Giles Cathedral, but remember that going up 127 steps is not easy going! 😉

 Brew Lab Digital Nomad Hangout

-Next stop was Brew Lab to meet fellow travel blogger Skye Class from Skyetravels.com.
-We hadn’t met up since TBEX Stockholm over a year ago!
+Next stop was Brew Lab to meet some fellow travel bloggers who I connected with at TBEX Stockholm over a year ago!
 It was great to sit and share blogging and Instagram tips and talk about our next destinations.
-Skye is off to next week, so I can’t wait to hear how he gets on!

 Greyfriars Church and the Story of Greyfriars Bobby

 Skye basically became my own tour guide – he knows Edinburgh like the back of his hand.
 He’s been here at least 6 times on and off, and plans to settle in Edinburgh as a base for the foreseeable future.
 He knows I love dogs and Churches, and found the perfect route around the old town for me.